 This list is designed as a guidance tool for:

-- on-the-ground management of existing invasive species,
+- On-the-ground routine management of existing invasive species

 The list does not have regulatory or legal status, and is expected to change over time as the process of invasive species identification and management continues.